asgardeo/asgardeo-tomcat-oidc-agent/docs/integrating_with_java_source_project.md

       ```

 2. Before the web.xml configurations, we will look at adding the resources files.
-   In the sample-app, create a file named sample-app.properties in the `src/main/resources` directory.
+   In the oidc-sample-app, create a file named oidc-sample-app.properties in the `src/main/resources` directory.
 The
-   sample-app.properties file contains properties similar to the following:
+   oidc-sample-app.properties file contains properties similar to the following:

       ```text
       consumerKey=<OAuth Client Key>